 4. Know What Type of Knot You Are Looking For

 The Persian knot is asymmetrical and open to one side.
 This knot doesn't leave gaps and is less bulky than Turkish knots.
-Persian knots are used to create more intricate curvilinear or floral patterns.
-Iran, Afghanistan, Pakistan, India, Nepal, Tibet, and China are known for this knot.
+Persian knots are used to create more intricate curvilinear or floral patterns on hand knotted Persian rugs.
+Iran, Afghanistan, Pakistan, India, Nepal, Tibet, and China are some of the places that is known for this knot.

-The Turkish knot is symmetrical and can be identified by two small bumps within one knot on the back of the rug.
+The Turkish knot is symmetrical and can be identified by two small bumps within one knot found normally on the back of the rug.
 This looks like a double knot.
-Turkey, Armenia, Azerbaijan, and northern Iran are known for this type of knot.
+Turkey, Armenia, Azerbaijan, and northern Iran are known to practice this type of knot.

 Jufti knots are known as false knots.
 Instead of being tied around two warp threads, the weaver ties the knot around four.
-With this short cut, the weaver spends less time on the rug, resulting in a lower value and quality.
+In this short cut, the weaver spends less time on the rug, resulting in lower value and quality.

-5. A Hand Knotted Rugs Can Be Woven Using Wool, Silk, or Wool and Silk
+5. Hand Knotted Rugs Can Be Woven Using Wool/Silk

-Sheared from sheep, wool is hypo-allergenic, anti-bacterial and a renewable resource.
+Bamboo silk is more durable and more environmentally friendly like the naturally produced caterpillar silk.
+Both materials are made the same way, but just opt with bamboo silk, so we can save poor little silk caterpillar lives!
+Wool Rugs Sheared from a sheep, wool is hypo-allergenic, anti-bacterial and a renewable resource.
 The sheep are not hurt in the process — they even enjoy the haircut!

-5. A Hand Knotted Rug Takes a Considerable Amount of Time to Weave
+6. A Hand Knotted Rug Takes Time to Weave

 7. A Hand Knotted Rug is a One-of-A-Kind Piece